Christian1984/vfrmap-for-vr/fskneeboard-server/_vendor/readme.md

 ## Folder fontawesome

-- Must contain folder css with all.css
+- Must contain folder css with all.min.css
-- Must contain folder js with all.js
+- Must contain folder js with all.min.js
 - Must contain folder webfonts with all fa-webfonts

 ## Folder leafletjs